srujankalvacherla/SKAlert/README.md

 ### Static library

-Follow this article at[Medium](https://medium.com/@nishantnitb/writing-custom-universal-framework-in-xcode-9-and-ios-11-7a63a2ce024a)
-Before continuing with the above article, delete Example project.
+Follow this article at [Medium](https://medium.com/@nishantnitb/writing-custom-universal-framework-in-xcode-9-and-ios-11-7a63a2ce024a).
+But before continuing with the above article, delete Example project.

 ### Usage: